Home | Browse Topics | Individual rights & freedoms | Decision making and powers of attorney | Your EPA attorney’s powers and duties

 Protection of Personal and Property Rights Act 1988, ss 97A, 99A-99C, s 107; Vernon v Public Trust [2016] NZCA 388

-• Giving information to others – In your EPA you can name people who’ll have the right to get relevant information from your attorney.
+• Give information to others – In your EPA you can name people who’ll have the right to get relevant information from your attorney.
 Your attorney will have to give them the information when they ask for it.

 Protection of Personal and Property Rights Act 1988, s 107

-However there are three exceptions to that general rule:
+However, there are three exceptions to that general rule:

 • if your attorney is for example a lawyer or accountant, they can charge professional fees and expenses for work they did in that professional capacity to give effect to decisions they made under the EPA.